siamakdals/battery-notice/README.md

-Send an alert when battery is fully charged tested on ubuntu with GENOME
+Send an alert when battery is fully charged. tested on ubuntu with GENOME